HappySingh0034/RockPaperScissor/README.md

 **Installation**

 **Download the Solution:**
-Download the RockPaperScissor_Managed.zip file from the Releases section of this repository.
+Download the **RockPaperScissor_1_0_0_1_managed.zip** file from the Releases section of this repository.

 **Import to Power Apps:**
-Open Power Apps Studio.
+1. Open Power Apps Studio.
-Go to Solutions > Import Solution.
+2. Go to Solutions > Import Solution.
-Select the downloaded RockPaperScissor_Managed.zip file and follow the prompts to import.
+3. Select the downloaded RockPaperScissor_Managed.zip file and follow the prompts to import.

 **Run the App:**